merlijn34/HeliumHotspotStatusChecker/README.md

-  - ChatId of the bot is in this response above: chat -> id
+  - ihat id of the bot is in this response above: chat -> id
-  - we save this bot token and bot id in a .env file in the same folder as the script. (there is a example of a .env file in the repo, remove 'example' in the name and save the file with your credentials.
+  - we save this bot token and chat id in a .env file in the same folder as the script.
+  (there is a example of a .env file in the repo, remove 'example' in the name and save the file with your credentials.
 Don't upload these private keys anywhere!)

  2. We set up the script
   - On line 17 add your hotspot names to the array